-The central theme of the Photography (MA) programme is the exploration of, and experimentation with, the concept and practice of photography.
+The philosophy of the MA Photography programme is to pioneer an erudite exploration of and experimentation with, the concept and practice of photography.

-You are encouraged to utilise the medium as a cross-disciplinary, multimodal practice that can be seen as alternative and/or equivalent to conventional practice as a way of deciphering the contemporary world.
+You are encouraged to experiment, challenge and utilise the medium as a cross-disciplinary, multimodal practice employed as a way of deciphering the contemporary world.

 Funding now available: